 - Alaska Native

-- Uppercase Native when it refers to Alaska’s Indians, Eskimos and/or Aleuts.
+- Uppercase Native when it refers to Alaska’s Indigenous peoples.
 Distinguished from native (lowercase) Alaskan, who is someone born in the state and may be of any racial background.

 - Follow the person's preference regarding reference to race or ethnicity.
 The term Eskimo is considered offensive by some people.
 Federal legislation signed by President Obama in 2016 removed the term Eskimo and Aleut from federal laws and replaced it with Alaska Native.